-Event gamification is a product of an immense field of study surrounding the concept of game design, and deals with how it can be applied to real-world contexts to achieve business objectives.
+Event gamification is a product of an immense field of study surrounding the concept of game design.
+Game design deals with how games can be applied to real-world contexts to achieve business objectives.
 Using challenges, incentives and rules of play to modify behavior and drive engagement is the framework of gamification.
 This concept has garnered the attention of corporations and associations seeking to enhance engagement at events.
 By 2015 “Gamification will be the primary mechanism that 40% of the Global 1000 organizations will employ to improve their business operations” according to True Office.

-By implementing game dynamics that stimulate competition, urgency, self-betterment, and social unity amongst your attendees, you can create an engaging environment that will draw attendees into your event game, encourage them to compete and create an enjoyable experience.
-It’s not just about the Apple Watch attendees are competing for, it’s also about beating co-workers on the leaderboard, racing to complete all the challenges first, or just having fun.
+Use game dynamics that stimulate competition, urgency, self-betterment, and social unity amongst your attendees.
+This will create an engaging environment that will draw attendees into your event game.
+This encourages attendees to compete and creates an enjoyable experience.
+As a result, it’s not just about the Apple Watch attendees are competing for.
+They will also care about beating co-workers on the leaderboard, racing to complete all the challenges first, or just having fun.

-However you design your incentives around your goals, event gamification encourages participants to focus on aspects of your event that serve your objectives, and create a flow for attendees to experience the way you intended.
+However you design your incentives around your goals, event gamification encourages participants to focus on aspects of your event that serve your objectives.
+It can also create a flow for attendees to experience event floor the way you intended.

 One of the hurdles to understanding event gamification is the difference between game design and good game design.
 Gamification is not a set-it-and-forget-it situation, it’s a get-out-what-you-put-in relationship.
 Creating uninspired challenges with irrelevant incentives can even hurt your event more than it can help.
 People don’t like to be told what to do.
-Creating incentives that your target audience finds intrinsically motivating is a much better way of engaging them in the actions you need them to take.
+Using incentives that your attendees find intrinsically motivating will engage them in the actions you want them to take.
 Event gamification shouldn’t be dangling a carrot in front of your attendees.

 Simply having a game and expecting attendees to play it is worse than not having a game at all.
 Just as planning your event is a process, planning your event game should be a process.
 Start by defining your objectives, and then determine the desired actions and behaviors that satisfy those objectives.
-Working backwards from your event goals and really looking at what needs to happen will inform the tasks, gameplay, and game design.
-Having a strategy behind your game and incorporating it as part of the intended event experience is what will make all the difference when attendees start to play and compete at your event.
+Working backward from your event goals and really looking at what needs to happen will inform the tasks, gameplay, and game design.
+Having a strategy behind your game and incorporating it as part of the intended event experience will make all the difference.
 Without a strategy, your event game will feel like a gimmicky add-on rather than a purposeful part of your event.
 If it doesn’t look and feel like part of your event, attendees won’t pay attention, negating its utility as an engagement device.

-The more you integrate your game into your event and cater it to your target audience, the more people will be playing, and playing for longer.
-Create challenges that use a vernacular and context that is familiar to your attendee’s community to make the game more resonant and draw participants into playing.
-Gamification relies on an interconnectedness of challenges, incentives and enjoyment that makes the player feel absorbed in overcoming obstacles.
+The more you integrate your game into your event and cater it to your target audience, the more people will be playing and playing for longer.
+Create challenges that use a vernacular and context that is familiar to your attendee’s community.
+This will also make the game more resonant and draw participants into playing.
+Gamification relies on the interconnectedness of challenges, incentives, and enjoyment that makes the player feel absorbed in overcoming obstacles.
 Spelling it out within the context of events, gamification can be used to achieve a multitude of objectives.